TuukkaOT/data_scripts/data_analysis/README.md

 - extract_prominent_syllables.py looks for the most prominent syllables in prominence files that have been extracted with the [Wavelet Prosody Toolkit](https://github.com/asuni/wavelet_prosody_toolkit) by Suni et al.
 - prominence_labeler.py annotates transcripts according to the prominence files.
 - run_PCA.py runs a principal component analysis, a linear transformation technique for dimensionality reduction, on the latent space of a neural speech synthesizer.
-- pca_visualization.py plots principal components ona 1-3 dimensional plane.
+- pca_visualization.py plots principal components on a 1-3 dimensional plane.